Pequeños Gigantes (Mexican TV series)

-Pequeños Gigantes (English title: Little Giants) is a Mexican reality talent show that premiered on Las Estrellas March 27, 2011.
+Pequeños Gigantes (English title: Little Giants) is a Mexican reality talent show that premiered on Las Estrellas 27 March 2011.
 The talent show televises groups of talented children from various Hispanic countries including the United States (each group comprises four children) competing against each other to receive the highest ranking at the end of each program, and for the first place and the grand prize.
 Each group has one captain, one singer, and two dancers.
 Six judges give each child category a rating based from 1 to 10.

-In December 2018, it was announced that auditions for the fourth season had begun.

 Hosts and Judges

-The first season premiered on March 27, 2011 hosted by Galilea Montijo, Jimena Gállego, And Yurem Rojas.
+The first season premiered on 27 March 2011 hosted by Galilea Montijo, Jimena Gállego, And Yurem Rojas.
 The judges were Bianca Marroquín, María José, Manuel "Flaco" Ibáñez, Pierre Angelo, Noel Schajris and Raquel Ortega.
 For the second season, Schajris and Angelo didn’t return and saw Fanny Lú and Arath de la Torre as their replacements.
 In 2018, a third season was announced with Adrián Di Monte, Lupe Esparza, Nacho and Ariel Miramontes as the new judges joining three-season veterans Marroquín and Ibañez.
 Season four saw a reduction of judges from six to four.
 Miramontes was the only one returning from the previous season joined by Karol Sevilla, Verónica Castro and Miguel Bosé.
 For the fifth season, Miramontes returned once again, for his third season with María León, Bibi Gaytán and Juanpa Zurita.
 Montijo has served for all five season as host.

 Seasons

 Season 1 (2011)

-Season one premiered on Las Estrellas on March 27, 2011 and concluded on July 24, 2011.
-On Univision the season premiere on June 19, 2011 and concluded on September 5, 2011.
+Season one premiered on Las Estrellas on 27 March 2011 and concluded on 24 July 2011.
+On Univision the season premiere on 19 June 2011 and concluded on 5 September 2011.
 Galilea Montijo, Jimena Gállego, and Yurem Rojas are hosts for this season.
 The judges of this season are Bianca Marroquín, María José, Manuel "Flaco" Ibáñez, Raquel Ortega, Noel Schajris, and Pierre Angelo.
 In this season seven teams of four children compete for the grand prize of 2 million MXN pesos to be distributed among the four team members, a trophy, and the singer of the team would sing a song with Gloria Trevi.

 The winning team of this season is Los Irresistibles consisting of Javier Ruíz, Miguel Angel Romero, Daryna González, and Jorge del Valle.

 Season 2 (2012)

-Season two premiered on Las Estrellas on April 15, 2012 and concluded on July 15, 2012.
-On Univision the season premiere on June 3, 2012 and concluded on September 2, 2012.
+Season two premiered on Las Estrellas on 15 April 2012 and concluded on 15 July 2012.
+On Univision the season premiere on 3 June 2012 and concluded on 2 September 2012.
 Galilea Montijo and Jimena Gállego returned as hosts.
 Bianca Marroquín, María José, Manuel "Flaco" Ibáñez, and Raquel Ortega returned as judges.
 Fanny Lu and Arath de la Torre replaced Noel Schajris and Pierre Angelo as judges.
 In this season seven teams of four children compete for the grand prize of a trophy and 2 million MXN pesos to be distributed among the four team members.

 The winning team of this season is Mega Estrellas consisting of Rogelio Cruz, Irlanda Valenzuela, Gretchen Rojas, and Max Kozelchick.